LiMinggang/madedit-mod/README.txt

 14. Fix: Bug of wxGenericTreeCtrl(Fixed in wxWidgets 3.1) #136
 15. Fix: Initial size of the input box(SearchReplace dialog) is not updated #191
-16. Fix: File name in history list would be empty if you save a newly created file #192 17.Fix various minor issues
+16. Fix: File name in history list would be empty if you save a newly created file #192
+17. Fix various minor issues
-18.Update wxWidgets to 3.1.0
+18. Update wxWidgets to 3.1.0
-19.Update translation
+19. Update translation

 Mod v0.4.1
 1. New: Enhancement on Results(Delete items, collapse items) #138